TeamFAPS/PSVita-RE-tools/README.md

 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

-kernel_bootimage_extract - by @CelesteBlue and @zecoxao
+kernel_bootimage_extract - by @CelesteBlue-dev and @zecoxao
 ---
-Extracts embedded kernel modules ELFs from bootimage.elf.
+Extracts embedded kernel modules ELFs from bootimage.elf or embedded ePSP flash files from pcff.elf.

-Kdumper - by @TheFloW and @CelesteBlue
+Kdumper - by @TheFloW and @CelesteBlue-dev
 ---
 A fSELF to run on an activated testkit/devkit on FW <=3.67 in order to dump its kernel !